August 17, 1943

 Has Italian, English, Dutch, German, French and Irish ancestry.

-He is an only child.
+He is the only child.

 Received the Cecil B. DeMille Award in 2011.

-Good friend with actor Joe Pesci.
+Good friends with Bruce Springsteen and Joe Pesci.

 Speaks fluent Italian and French.